0224 222 0 777

 What are the Symptoms of Carpal Tunnel Syndrome?

-Symptoms of carpal tunnel syndrome usually appear gradually.
-The symptoms become more pronounced and progressively worse over time.
+Symptoms of carpal tunnel syndrome typically develop gradually.
+Over time, the symptoms become more pronounced and progressively worsen.
 Symptoms of a pinched nerve in the hand typically manifest as one or more of the following:

 symptoms of carpal tunnel syndrome